cambridgehackers/connectal/doc/portal.md

 instantiates the user portals, the standard hardware environment, and any additional hardware modules.

-Rather than constructing the `genxpsprojfrombsv` command line from scratch, the examples in xbsv use include [Makefile.common](../Makefile.common) and define some `make` variables.
+Rather than constructing the `xbsvgen` command line from scratch, the examples in xbsv use include [Makefile.common](../Makefile.common) and define some `make` variables.